zampher/Owlangs/README.md

 - **Team collaboration**: Domain controller integration for enterprise environments

 ### Batch Processing & Queue Management
-- **Batch import**: Import multiple files or ZIP archives at once
+- **Batch import**: Import multiple files or folders at once, with recursive ZIP extraction
 - **Translation queue**: Manage, prioritize, and track all translation tasks
 - **Re-edit tasks**: Re-enter completed tasks in the queue for revision and editing
-- **Batch export**: Export multiple tasks in a single archive, preserving original relative paths
+- **Batch export**: Multi-select tasks and export in a single archive, preserving original relative paths

 ### Integration
 - **MCP & CLI**: Integrates with mainstream AI agent frameworks